clux/facemaulers/east/velddrinnsshar.md

 Drow there for a kinder society after the tyranny of Lolth.
 Worshippers of Eilistraee there even.
 Also Menzo got pretty wrecked by demon lords (portal right there).

+#### Motivations
+Power
+- Being spliced with demons
+Domination
+- Getting demons as pets
+- Having demons as a party meal
+Knowledge
+- All time in the world to learn everything (incl. left overs from Irithyll and neth soc) Eternal Friendship
+- Being reunited with their past loved ones

 ### NPC: Madame Clementine; Elegant Night Hag of the Avarie
 https://www.reddit.com/r/DnD/comments/nvosx6/art_madame_cl%C3%A9mentine_night_hag_of_avarie/